4. Framework¶

 Visit localhost:3000 in your browser.
 There you can see the generic website offered as a starting point by our framework.

 Congratulations, you’ve got your framework up and running.
-Now we’re ready to start developing our own content.
+Now we’re ready to start developing our story.